emilpriver/go-hugo-portfolio/content/blog/zig/initial-commit.md

 ```

 Defining how to build your code this way is not something I’ve experienced earlier.
 I believe it is not essential to elaborate on every aspect of this code.
 However, if you wish to acquire more knowledge regarding the build step, I highly recommend referring to this guide on [zig.news](https://zig.news/xq/zig-build-explained-part-1-59lf).
 In brief, we specify the target operating system and build mode.
-Then, we instruct Zig to register and compile a new executable called `fresh`, which is located at `src/main.zig`.
+Then, we instruct Zig to register and compile a new executable called `fresh`, with it's main file located at `src/main.zig`.
 We also tell Zig to install all code dependencies we need.

 Finally, we register a run command with the description "Run the app", which we can use when building our code.